realityministry/IntoTheBible/src/pages/about/team.md

 <div className="team-member">
 <img src="/img/people/jinho_choi.jpg" alt="Jinho D. Choi" />

-[**Dr. Jinho D. Choi**](https://www.emorynlp.org/faculty/jinho-choi) is a professor of Computer Science at Emory University and a leading researcher in Conversational AI and Natural Language Processing, specializing in conversational agent systems and their applications for mental health and education.
+[**Dr. Jinho D. Choi**](https://www.emorynlp.org/faculty/jinho-choi) is a professor of Computer Science at Emory University and a leading researcher in Conversational AI and Natural Language Processing, innovating AI models and their applications for mental health and education.
 Recognizing the urgent need for AI technologies aligned with biblical principles, he founded REALITY Ministry to equip the next generation with AI tools for spiritual growth and Christian education.
 He is also an ordained deacon at Korean Community Presbyterian Church of Atlanta, where he has served in worship leadership, teaching, and community ministry.

 </div>